XanaduAI/MrMustard/doc/development/development_guide.rst

     pip install torch

-Or, to install PyTorch with GPU and CUDA 10.2 support:
+To install PyTorch with GPU and CUDA 10.2 support:

 .. code-block:: console

     pip install torch==1.10.0+cu102

-for CUDA 11.3 use:
+To instead use CUDA 11.3:

 .. code-block:: console